-In 2012, the two friends Enrico Pochiero and Francesco Nardi founded the restaurant Chianalea in Zurich’s Kreis 4.
-Both the cuisine and the interior design are intended to transport the restaurant’s guests to Italy – to the beach, to the sea and into the kitchen of the Nonna.
+In 2012, two friends, Enrico Pochiero and Francesco Nardi, opened Chianalea, a restaurant in Zurich’s district 4.
+The kitchen and decor are designed to transport the restaurant’s guests to Italy – to the beach, the sea and into Nonna’s kitchen.

-On the wall hangs a shiny turquoise bonnet of a Fiat 500, fishing nets, an old life preserver, black and white pictures everywhere, and brown amphorae on the counter.
-In the restaurant Chianalea by Enrico Pochiero and his business partner Francesco Nardi, you keep discovering little details when you look at the interior.
-A pasta strainer and a cheese grater, for example, old sewing machines and Vespa helmets.
-Details that are reminiscent of Enrico’s homeland and are intended to make the cuisine of the Chianalea clear: Italy.
-Calabria to be precise, the tip of the boot in the Italian south.
-This is where Enrico grew up, where he trained as a chef.
-And this is also where the picturesque fishing village of Chianalea exists, which gave its name to the restaurant at Brauerstrasse 87.
+Hanging on the wall is the shiny turquoise bonnet of a Fiat 500, fishing nets, an old life preserver, plus lots of black-and-white photos.
+Brown amphorae stand on the counter.
+When you visit Chianalea, the restaurant owned by Enrico Pochiero and his business partner Francesco Nardi, you constantly discover fresh little details.
+Things like a pasta strainer and a cheese grater, old sewing machines and Vespa helmets.
+Details that are reminiscent of Enrico’s homeland and should make it clear where Chianalea’s cuisine comes from: Italy.
+Calabria to be precise, the tip of the boot in the south of Italy.
+This is where Enrico grew up and where he trained as a chef.
+This is where you will also find the picturesque fishing village of Chianalea, which gave its name to the restaurant at Brauerstrasse 87.

-The idea: to bring simple and typical Calabrian dishes to Zurich.
+The idea was to bring simple and typical Calabrian dishes to Zurich.

-For months, Enrico and Francesco, but also their partners, friends and relatives, lent a hand at the Chianalea.
-"We did practically everything ourselves: the floor, the walls, the counter, the kitchen," Enrico recalls.
+For many months, Enrico and Francesco’s partners, family and friends helped them to set up Chianalea.
+‘We did practically everything ourselves: floor, walls, counters, kitchen’, Enrico recalls.
 The idea was to bring simple and typical Calabrian dishes to Zurich.
-"My kitchen is nothing fancy.
-The food should be simple, reminiscent of the dishes at Nonna’s or Mamma’s and, above all, it should taste good," says Enrico.
+‘My cuisine is nothing fancy.
+The food should be simple, reminiscent of the dishes at Nonna’s or Mamma’s and, above all, it should taste good’, says Enrico.

-Moreover, the food at Chianalea does not usually come out of the kitchen on plates, but in huge pans and pots.
-"Just like in the old days, when the mother put everything on the table and everyone took what they wanted," Enrico recalls.
-This is not only authentic, he says, but also leads to people talking to each other more at the table again.
-A "pass-me-that" or a "do you still want a little" have become rare at the table.
-I want to revive that," Enrico explains his philosophy.
+And the food at Chianalea doesn’t usually come out of the kitchen on plates, but in huge pans and pots.
+‘Just like in the old days, when mother used to put everything on the table and everyone took what they wanted’, Enrico recalls.
+This is not only authentic, but also encourages people to talk to each other at the table.
+Enrico explains his philosophy: ‘Can-you-pass-me-this or would-you-like-a-little-more are rarely heard at the table these days.
+I want to revive that’.

 Enrico has now lived in Zurich for over 20 years.
-"It’s a city that gives you a lot, but it can also take a lot away from you," he says.
+‘It’s a city that gives you a lot, but it can also take a lot from you’, he says.
 Saying goodbye to his family was not easy.
-"My whole family still lives in Calabria, and I also miss the Italian way of life very much," he says.
+‘My whole family still lives in Calabria, and I also really miss the Italian way of life’, he says.
 It was especially hard for Enrico when his father died of cancer shortly before Chianalea opened.
-"At that time, my business partner Francesco's mother also got cancer and didn't win the fight."
-That is why, he says, there is a very special place in the restaurant at Chianalea: a small, inconspicuous fountain.
-"Everyone is allowed to help themselves to water here free of charge.
-And whoever wants to can leave a small donation at the end of the evening, which we pass on to Cancer Research Switzerland."
+‘At that time, the mother of my business partner Francesco also fell ill with cancer and did not win the battle.’
+That’s why there is a very special place in the Chianalea restaurant: a small, inconspicuous fountain.
+‘Everyone can help themselves to free water here.
+And anyone who wants to can leave a small donation at the end of the evening, which we pass on to Cancer Research Switzerland.’

-For Enrico and Francesco, it is important that Chianalea is a place where good conversations count more than social media posts, where people don’t look at smartphones but at full plates.
-"Where you have a good time, meet good friends, have good conversations and eat good food," says Enrico.
-"We are a small restaurant, with room for a maximum of 30 guests.
-That makes the atmosphere here all the more familiar.
-You should feel like you’re at Nonna’s."
+For Enrico and Francesco, it is important that Chianalea is a place where good conversation is more important than social media posts, where people don’t look at their phones but at full plates.
+‘Where you have a good time, meet good friends, enjoy good conversation and eat good food’, says Enrico.
+‘We are a small restaurant, with a maximum of 30 guests.
+That gives it a more family-like atmosphere.
+You should feel like you’re at Nonna’s.’